6284260/WHSTechNotes/journal.md

 | Octagon  |  red     |   3    |
 # February 18, 2025
 I recently learned that C++ printing words is annoying.
 I learned it from a youtube video and it was kinda funny watching somebody struggle with printing simple statements.
+# February 24, 2025
+Technology can help bridge a gap between the generations in the future.
+Programs can give a relative definition of slang terms and keep formality simultatiously for those who lack understanding.
+It can keep the formality one generation is used to and define the slang they've never seen/heard before.
+Through this bridge the generations of the future can communicate in their environments of preference and understand one another.
+Slang should be left for informality.
+Schools have no need to teach it, just to know it, as the students will learn these slang terms 9 times out of 10.
+The informality slang terms bring can help simplify things when students lack understanding of a topic but these terms should stay out of their works outside social media.
+The schools don't need to teach these terms but they need to know them in case somebody can't understand in regular terms.